davidsowerby/gitplus/README.md

 The core functionality is working and tested, but there are still some bugs to resolve.
 In the hands of someone reasonably familiar with Git, it is usable.

 # Limitations
-When you create a new GitHub repository manually, and select the wiki tab, you wiull notice that there is no clone url - until your create the first page.
-This is also true when you create a repositopry through the API, but unfortunately there is no way to create that first wiki page via the API.
+When you create a new GitHub repository manually, and select the wiki tab, you may notice that there is no clone url displayed - until your create the first page.
+This is also true when you create a repository through the API, but unfortunately there is no way to create that first wiki page via the API.
 (This has been confirmed by GitHub Support)

 This means that the GitPlus configuration is set to create both local and remote repositories, it will do that, but cannot "activate" the wiki - you will need to do that manually by creating a page online.